syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Tables.md

 {% highlight Xamarin %}
 //XlsIO supports accessing existing data connections in Windows Forms, WPF, ASP.NET, and ASP.NET MVC platforms.
 {% endhighlight %}
 {% endtabs %}

-We don’t have API to refresh all the connections in the workbook.
-But we can achieve the same by accessing all the tables in each worksheet and call the [Refresh()](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.IListObject~Refresh.html) method as below.

-{% tabs %}
-{% highlight c# %}
-foreach(IListObject listObject in worksheet.ListObjects)
-{
-    listObject.Refresh();
-}
-{% endhighlight %}

-{% highlight vb %}
-For Each listObject As IListObject In worksheet.ListObjects
-    listObject.Refresh()
-Next
-{% endhighlight %}
-{% endtabs %}